One Court Square: History

 At the time, the tower stood alone in a mainly industrial district; The New York Times described it in 2009 as "marooned amid a sea of low-lying warehouses and auto repair shops", and a contemporary review of the building noted that because of its isolation, "we perceive this tower with greater intensity than almost any other skyscraper in the city."
 The reception in the neighborhood was mixed: many residents feared it would spur overcrowding and rent increases, while businesses were pleased with the prospects for further economic development in the neighborhood.
 Five years later, the area was little changed.

 Citigroup sold the building in 2005 to Reckson Associates Realty Corporation for $470 million, while maintaining a 15-year lease.
 A second building, Two Court Square, was constructed for Citigroup on an adjacent lot in 2007, though plans for a third building were scrapped and a commercial district that the city envisioned would coalesce around the new construction did not materialize, in part due to the Great Recession.

 In 2012, Brooklyn real estate investors Joel Schreiber and David Werner purchased One Court Square for $481 million from Stephen L. Green's SL Green and JPMorgan Asset Management.
 In 2014, it was purchased by Savanna Realty.
-In 2020, the Citi logo was removed from the building and replaced with a logo of telecommunications company Altice USA, whose headquarters had been in the building since 2017.
+In 2020, the Citi logo was removed from the building and replaced with a logo of telecommunications company Altice USA (now Optimum Communications), whose headquarters had been in the building since 2017.
 Citi's lease expired in the same year.

 In 2021, Consolidated Edison performed a $5 million retrofit of the building's HVAC systems for greater energy efficiency, described as the largest such retrofit of an office building in the company's history.

 Tenants

 WNYZ-LD (also known as Voice of NY Radio Korea) broadcasts from the top of the building, as do various low power television stations.

-Since 2017, the building has housed the headquarters of Altice on its top floors.
+Since 2017, the building has housed the headquarters of Optimum on its top floors.
 In 2018 the building was selected to provide up to 25 floors to Amazon as part of one of its three Amazon HQ2 locations.
 However, the Amazon HQ2 location in New York City was later canceled.
 As of 2023, Centene leased 500000 ft2, and the New York City School Construction Authority was to occupy 350,000 sqft across 11 floors starting in 2024.

 For 30 years, the Queens Library operated a branch on the ground floor of the building, paying a nominal rent of $1 a year.
 It left the building when its original lease expired.